 This guide is aimed at Blender artists who seek for a quick way to publish their 3D models on the Web and have no time to read lengthy manuals.
-For this reason only essential steps are mentioned that lead to a streamlined Blender-to-WebGL workflow.
+For this reason, only essential steps are mentioned for a streamlined Blender-to-WebGL workflow.

 - Create a new WebGL project

 - Add your models to the project and export

 - Publish on the Web

 WebGL is a feature which allows you to render interactive 3D graphics straight in modern web browsers without the need to download anything or use any third-party plug-ins.
 This is a quite low-level technology that requires programming.
 Luckily, various WebGL toolkits exist to make your life easier.